qqwwqwq/DualSOM--SOFTWAREX-/README.md

 ## <a id="data-preparation"></a>📂 Data Preparation

 ### Tested Datasets
 Our framework is highly flexible.
-It supports standard vectorized data (`.npy`, `.csv`) and has built-in pipelines specifically tailored and evaluated on two skeleton-based human posture datasets:
+It supports standard vectorized data (`.npy`, `.csv`) and has built-in pipelines specifically tailored and evaluated on

+Two skeleton-based human posture datasets:
 * **WUT** (Warsaw University of Technology Dataset)
 * **PKU-MMD** (Peking University Dataset)